DougUOT/Amazon_Vine_Analysis/README.md

 ### SUMMARY

 1) Due to the huge difference in number of reviews between a Vine member and a non-member, we can conclude that there is no strong relationship between the numbers.
 A more in-depth and detailed analysis would be necessary to obtain a better conclusion.
+2) On the other hand, due to the very low number of reviews made by Vine members (94 members), only 48 members gave a 5-star review.
+The company $ellby may distribute free products to selected reviewers as it is worth the cost.
-2) According to the results, just 0.2% (94 members) of the Vine member (Paid) provides a review for videogame products.
+3) According to the results, just 0.2% (94 members) of the Vine member (Paid) provides a review for videogame products.
-3) Still, according to the results, just 0.3% (48 members) of the Vine member (Unpaid) provides a 5-star review for videogame products, it is represent 51.06%.
+4) Still, according to the results, just 0.3% (48 members) of the Vine member (Unpaid) provides a 5-star review for videogame products, it is represent 51.06%.
-4) More than 50% of Vine member provided a 5-stars review for videogames products
+5) More than 50% of Vine member provided a 5-stars review for videogames products

 ![](https://github.com/DougUOT/Amazon_Vine_Analysis/blob/main/Resources/Images/Vine%20Analysis%20Overview.PNG)